devmarcuz/lendsqr-fe-test/README.md

 This repository contains the solution for the Lendsqr Frontend Test.
 It includes the implementation of four pages: Login, Dashboard, User page, and User details page.
 The pages are built using React with TypeScript and styled using SCSS.
 The data for the User page is fetched from a mock API that provides 500 records.
 The User details page uses local storage or indexedDB to store and retrieve user details.

+## Deployment

+The deployed application can be found at [https://ademola-lendsqr-fe-test.vercel.app/](https://ademola-lendsqr-fe-test.vercel.app/)

 ## Pages

 1. **Login**: This page allows the user to log in using any email and a password of at least 4 characters.
 Email validation is performed to ensure a valid email format.